ehodu/ehodu/README.md

-## Hello!
+# Hello!

-I'm not able to talk anything here.
-Maybe... just about I'm a C++ programmer and also like a self-cibernetica-protection specialist.
+Welcome to my profile!
+At the moment, I'm a Information Systems student at the Minas Gerais Federal Institute of Education, Science and Technology.

+My skills:

+- C++ programming;
+- Cibersecurity and InfoSec;
+- Software Engineering;
+- Networks Analysis.